jhudsl/tidyversecourse/docs/03-tidying.md

 ### Converting Numeric Levels to Factors: `ifelse()` + `factor()`

 Finally, when working with factors, there are times when you want to convert a numeric variable into a factor.
 For example, if you were talking about a dataset with BMI for a number of individuals, you may want to categorize people based on whether or not they are underweight (BMI < 18.5), of a healthy weight (BMI between 18.5 and 29.9), or obese (BMI >= 30).
 When you want to take a numeric variable and turn it into a categorical factor variable, you can accomplish this easily by using `ifelse()` statements.
-We previously covered `if{}` statements and `else{}` statements.
-Here we combine those two ideas.
 Within a single statement we provide R with a condition: `weight <= 200`.
 With this, we are stating that the condition is if a chicken's weight is less than or equal to 200 grams.
 Then, if that condition is true, meaning if a chicken's weight is less than or equal to 200 grams, let's assign that chicken to the category `low`.
 Otherwise, and this is the `else{}` part of the `ifelse()` function, assign that chicken to the category `high`.
 Finally, we have to let R know that weight_recode is a factor variable, so we call factor() on this new column.
 This way we take a numeric variable (`weight`), and turn it into a factor variable (`weight_recode`).

 ```r